|Admiralty Head, WA|

 After plans for the original lantern room were located, Dick Malone, a lighthouse docent and former high school metal-shop teacher, and Chuck Juras, Fort Casey State Park director of maintenance, took them to Archie Nichols of Nichols Brothers Boat Builders in 2009 to devise a strategy for building a replica.
 To control costs, donated materials were found and three high school metal shops were recruited to provide the labor.
 Oak Harbor students built the cross-barred central section, Coupeville students built the roof, and South Whidbey students built the base section, which includes a door.

 The three sections were united at South Whidbey High School on February 2, 2012, and the rest of the school year was spent finishing the lantern room.
 On August 23, 2012, a crane provided by Island Crane Services, Inc. lifted the old, inaccurate lantern room off the lighthouse’s tower, and two hours later, after holes were drilled in the new, authentic, 5,000-pound lantern room, it was placed atop the tower.
 At long last, a worthy lantern room sits atop the unique and stunning building that is Admiralty Head Lighthouse.

-In 2015, Washington's Parks and Recreation Department took over control of the lighthouse from Island County Washington State University Extension.
+In 2015, Washington’s Parks and Recreation Department assumed control of the lighthouse from Island County Washington State University Extension.